 Directions

-Step 1: Preheat your oven to 350º F and spray a 9 x 13-inch baking dish with non-stick spray to ensure easy cleanup and prevent sticking.
+Step 1: Preheat your oven to 350º F and generously coat a 9 x 13-inch baking dish with non-stick spray to prevent sticking and make cleanup easier.

 Step 2: Pour both cans of apple pie filling evenly into the prepared baking dish.
-Spreading it out helps the apples cook uniformly and ensures every bite is fruity and warm.
+Spread it out gently to create a level layer filled with those tender cinnamon-spiced apples.

 Servings and Timing